Penny Valentine (Holby City)

 Persephone "Penny" Valentine is a fictional character from the BBC medical drama television series Holby City, portrayed by actress Emma Catherwood.
-She appeared from 2009–2011, in the programme's eleventh to thirteenth series.
+She appeared from 2009 to 2011, in the programme's eleventh to thirteenth series.
 Penny was introduced alongside her younger brother, Oliver (James Anderson), as a Foundation House Officer 1 (F1) on surgical rotation at Holby City Hospital.
 She eventually progressed to F2 level, before being killed off in the aftermath of a train crash; her death occurring off-screen.

 Development

 Creation

 Penny and her brother Oliver were created as F1 doctors, arriving in Holby City during its eleventh series.
 Executive producer Tony McHale and series producer Diana Kyle announced their arrival in May 2009, with Kyle describing them both as "full of energy and enthusiasm", assessing that they would have an "instant impact on the wards at every level."
 McHale described them as "a great addition to the gang", explaining that: "They both want to achieve and although one is more naturally gifted than the other, they're both very talented doctors.
 Work and private lives are bound to collide in their quests to climb their respective career ladders."
 Actress Emma Catherwood was cast in the role of Penny.
 She observed several bypass operations as preparation for the role, which she described as a "wonderful experience" which she felt privileged to attend, and also learned how to insert a cannula and central line.
 Catherwood dyed her hair red for the role, believing that the colour suits Penny's "feisty and ambitious" personality.